 Workplace Automation – How is it Being Used and How Could it be Used?

-Recently we’ve seen a substantial rise in fear-mongering articles about “robots and AI taking over”, and how minimum wage increases will lead us all to lose our jobs because everything will soon be automated.
+Recently we’ve seen a substantial rise in alarmist articles about “robots and AI taking over”, and how minimum wage increases will lead us all to lose our jobs because everything will soon be automated.

 Clearly, this isn’t entirely true.

-In many workplaces that use automated systems, the employees work alongside the automated technology, it is there simply to take on some processes and clear up time for the human employees to focus on other objectives that can’t be fulfilled automatically.
+In many workplaces that use automated systems, the employees work alongside the automated technology.
+It is there simply to take on some processes and clear up time for the human employees to focus on other objectives that can’t be fulfilled automatically.

-To clear up some of the fear and confusion surrounding workplace automation, we’re going to discuss what it really is and how it’s being used as well as the potential uses for it in the future.
+To clear up some of the fear and confusion surrounding workplace automation, we’re going to discuss what it really is and how it’s being used, as well as the potential uses for it in the future.